humberto-ortiz/megaprobe-lab/content/israel.md

 ### Week 11: (28/Mar-1/Apr)
  - Utilized Bandage to create a few graphs of interesting contiguous nodes.
  - Experimented a few forms of output including GFA extensions to graph.
  - Started reading up on parsers for fasta/fastq files.
-Using Bio (...)
-Guides  and Nacrokill's (...) parsers for referrence.
+Using Biostars <https://www.biostars.org/p/710/> Guides  and Nacrokill's <https://github.com/NacroKill/dmel-ercc-diff/blob/master/Tophat_Birnavirus_Confirmer_2.0.py> parsers for referrence.
  - Taking a bit of a break many exams this and the next week.

 ### Week 12: (4-8/Apr)